thanlong/VMOSPro_RootXposed_Terminal/README.md

 Root: Push `su` binary to `/system/xbin` so that it can grant root permission to any app that call `su` command.

-Xposed: Run Xposed script to replace some file in system.
+Xposed: Run script to replace some files in system include `app_process`

 Busybox: Push `busybox` binary to `/system/xbin` and create applet symlinks.